 - Before you can access the form, you will be asked to sign in to your MyHarrow Account.
 If you do not have an account, please select 'Complete a form without logging in'.

 Cancel your Direct Debit

 To cancel your Direct Debit please contact your bank.
-If you have a balance on your council tax account a new bill will be sent to you within 20 workings days of you cancelling the Direct Debit.
+If you have a balance on your council tax account you'll receive a new bill.
+It will be sent to you within 20 workings days of your cancellation.